coufal/rfactor2-vehicle-file-assistant/README.md

 Then you need to place the .veh files of the cars you want to use in your templates directory.
 Name these files like the cars in your class list (e.g. *Ferrari.veh*)

-Now you can add as many teams as you like in your team list, using this structure:
+Now you can add as many teams as you like in your `teamList.txt`, using this structure:

 	Class=GTE
 	Car=Ferrari